veit/diazo_bootstrap/README.rst

 Introduction
 ============

-The Diazo Bootstrap Framework allows you to easily pull the bootstrap front-end on your web application.
+The Diazo-Bootstrap-Framework allows you to easily pull the `bootstrap front-end <http://twitter.github.com/bootstrap/>`_ on your web application.
+Therefor we use the `Diazo XSLT Generator <http://docs.diazo.org/en/latest/>`_.

 Installation
 ============